• About

 5. Put the verse in context.
 Explain the story around the verse.
 Kids love stories.
 Each post has a mini-lesson for you that can be completed within a maximum of 10-20 minutes a day.

 6. Create a game out of it.
 We memorized one bible verse for each letter of the alphabet.
-This way the kids knew we had a goal and an endpoint.
+This way, the kids knew we had a goal and an endpoint.
 Each week they knew we were going to work on the next letter.
-Since we had a plan, with a beginning and an end, the ABC memory verses weren’t “just another verse” to learn.
+Since we had a plan, with a beginning and an end, the memory verses weren’t “just another verse” to learn.

 Five More Tips for Success